 25. Kachumber salad

-Kachumber salad can be your perfect buddy for snack cravings, it is healthy and can be made easily, all you need to do is finely chop onions, tomatoes, cucumber, and other veggies or fruits of your choice. in a bowl, mix them all, add some chat masala and lemon juice and a pinch of salt and your yummy bowl of salad is ready; you can complement it with papad.
-It keeps you hydrated and keeps your weight in check.
+Kachumber salad can be your perfect buddy for snack cravings.
+It is healthy and requires minimal effort; all you need to do is finely chop onions, tomatoes, cucumbers, and other veggies or fruits of your choice.
+In a bowl, mix them all, add some chat masala and lemon juice and a pinch of salt and your yummy bowl of salad is ready; you can complement it with papad.
+It keeps you hydrated and also keeps your weight in check.

 27. Bhel puri

 Bhel Puri is a healthy Indian Snack.
 Making bhelpuri is a child’s play.
 Even kids can make it quickly, so next time try bhel puri in your Movie Time, you will definitely love it.
 You just need to toss some puffed rice, onion, tomatoes, cucumber, crushed papads, and peanuts in tangy chutneys.
 Squeeze a lemon and enjoy your own cooking.